Glossary

 B

-Bio-field: the total interactive field of the physical body, its anatomy and physiology, with the fluid body, the unified and holistic field of body fluid and the potency which enlivens it, and the tidal body, the tidal form of the Long Tide.
+Bio-field: an inclusive term which points to the holistic suspensory nature of the three bodies as three interrelated fields: the physical body, its cells, tissues, and physiology—suspended in the fluid body, the unified and holistic field of body fluids and the potency which enlivens it—both suspended within the tidal body, the tidal form of the Long Tide (see “The three bodies”).

 C

-Centering action: a term coined by Rollin Becker DO, to describe the action of potency or life force in centering and compensating for unresolved conditional forces within the human system (forces generated by trauma, pathogens etc.).
+Centering action: a term coined by Rollin Becker DO, to describe the action of potency or life force in centering and compensating for unresolved conditional forces within the human system (forces generated by trauma, toxins, pathogens etc.).
+In this action, potency functions to confine the effects of the unresolved force to a local area and to limit, as best as possible, its effects on the wider system (see “Inertial fulcrums” and “Potency).

 Coherency wave: a term coined by Peter Levine PhD to describe his experience of the Long Tide as a coherent wave form which emerges as traumatic forces are resolved in healing processes.